A Fairly Common Eye Surgery

-Cataracts are fairly common in adults over the age of 40.
-Cataracts affect more than 22 million Americans 40 and older, and are the main cause of blindness throughout the world unless operated on by an eye surgeon.
+Eye cataracts are fairly common in adults over the age of 40.
+Cataracts affect more than 22 million Americans 40 and older, and are the main cause of blindness throughout the world unless corrected by an eye surgeon, ophthalmologist or cataract specialist.

 During a cataract eye surgery procedure, you will be lightly sedated and might sleep through the cataract eye surgery.
 We will numb your eye to keep it from moving during surgery.
-Ophthalmologist and eye surgeon Dr. Hester will go in and remove the cloudy lens and leave what looks like a cellophane pouch in place.
-That pouch will soon house an artificial intraocular lens.
-The procedure generally lasts less than 15 minutes.
+Ophthalmologist and eye surgeon Dr. Hester will go in and remove the cloudy lens and leave what looks like a cellophane pouch in its place.
+That pouch will soon house one of several types of artificial intraocular lenses.
+This procedure generally takes less than 15 minutes.

-Most patients don’t feel any pain during the cataract eye surgery procedure or afterward.
-You might feel some itching or mild discomfort and a slight degree of tearing is common.
-Eye surgeon and ophthalmologist Dr. Hester will teach you how to best care for your eye after the eye cataract procedure.
+Most patients feel no pain during a cataract eye surgery procedure or afterward.
+You might feel some itching or mild discomfort and a slight degree of tearing is common and no cause for concern.
+Eye surgeon and ophthalmologist Dr. Hester will teach you how to best care for your eyes after the eye cataract surgery procedure.

 Learn more about eye cataract care you can trust from a compassionate eye surgeon.
 Call ophthalmologist and cataract specialist Ralph Hester, MD, Ophthalmology at 405.271.9500.
-For your convenience, use our online Request an Appointment form to reserve your consultation.
-Our cataract eye surgery patients come to us from El Reno, Mustang, Norman, OKC, Yukon, Oklahoma City, Bethany and Edmond.
+For your convenience, use our Request an Appointment form.
+Our cataract eye surgery patients come to us from El Reno, Mustang, Norman, Yukon, Piedmont, Bethany and Edmond.